 Beginning in 2007, we began making payments on a group of related claims alleging negligence and fraud related to issuing title insurance policies and closing escrow transactions.
 We believed that we had the ability to recoup all of these payments, subject to a \$10 million retention, from various insurance policies.
-Through December 31, 2007, we had paid approximately \$51.9 million in claims, had received cash recoupment from insurance carriers of approximately \$15.5 million and had an insurance recoverable of \$31.4 million included in the Consolidated Balance Sheet.
-Through March 31, 2008, we had paid an additional \$79.3 million in claims, had received an additional \$27.5 million in cash recoupment from insurance carriers and had an insurance recoverable of \$78.2 million included in the Consolidated Balance Sheet.
-During the remainder of 2008 and through the third quarter of 2009 there were approximately \$8.2 million in claims payments and approximately \$3.2 million in insurance recoveries resulting in an \$83.2 million insurance recoverable included in the Consolidated Balance Sheet at that time.
+Through December 31, 2007, we had paid approximately \$51.9 million in claims, had received cash recoupment from insurance carriers of approxima tely \$15.5 million in dad an insurance recoverable of \$31.4 million included in the Consolidated Balance Sheet.
+Through March 31, 2008, we had paid an additional \$27.5 million in cash recoupment from insurance carriers and had an insurance recoverable of \$78.2 million included in the Consolidated Balance Sheet.
+During the remainder of 2008 and through the third quarter of 2009 there were approximately \$8.2 million in claims payments and approximately \$3.2 million in insurance recoverase resulting in an \$83.2 million insurance recoverable included in the Consolidated Balance Sheet at that time.
 During September and October 2009, there were developments, including two court rulings, relating to coverages under certain insurance policies that caused us to reevaluate our position on maintaining a recorded insurance recoverable.
-The fact that we received an adverse ruling in our case against the insurer on our Comprehensive General Liability policy together with a reevaluation of our position by new legal counsel, caused us to reverse \$63.2 million of the receivable, recorded as a charge to the provision for claim losses, during the quarter ended September 30, 2009.
+The fact that we received an adverse ruling in our case against the insurer on our Compre hensive General Liability policy together with a reevaluation of our position by new legal counsel, caused us to reverse \$63.2 million of the receivable, recorded as a charge to the provision for claim losses, during the quarter ended September 30, 2009.
 We also received a favorable summary judgment relating to an insurance providers' duty to defend the Company under our Miscellaneous Professional Liability policy.
-In light of these developments, we did not believe it appropriate to carry more than the anticipated \$20 million recovery for compensatory damages on the Miscellaneous Professional Liability policy as a receivable as of September 30, 2009.
-During the quarter ended December 31, 2009, the Company paid an additional \$8.8 million in respect of these claims and received payments of \$11.8 million relating to the Miscellaneous Professional Liability Policy and continued to negotiate with the carrier who had been found to act in bad faith under the terms of that policy.
-As of December 31, 2009, we carried an \$8.2 million receivable related to these coverages.
-During the first quarter of 2010, we reached a settlement agreement with the same carrier for an additional \$16.2 million, representing the remaining \$8.2 million receivable and \$8 million in compensatory damages.
-The \$16.2 million settlement amount was received in February 2010.
+In light of these developments, we did not believe it appropriate to carry more than the anticipated \$20 million recovery for compensatory damages on the Miscellaneous Professional Liability policy as of September 30, 2009.
+During the quar